Money Matters – Financial Support Service

 You cannot use this service regularly.
 This service provides ‘

-BY APPOINTMENT ONLY – Emergency Relief financial support is available by appointment only.
+BY APPOINTMENT ONLY – Money Matters financial support is available by appointment only.
 There is no “

 BY REFERRAL ONLY – This means that appointments are only made by acceptance of an appropriate referral.